 I was interviewed by a lady called Lydia Wilkinson and whilst we had a lovely afternoon chatting, she said that I was not the type of person they normally got for that job and felt I would be better suited to ‘Admin’.
 I left thinking that it was a kind way to end the interview and thought that was that.

 A few weeks later, I got word they had a vacancy they thought I would be better suited for and had an interview as a ‘Schedules Officer’.
-I was successful, so left the Civil Service after 8 years and began life at Tyne Tees TV.
+I was successful, so left the Civil Service after eight years and began life at Tyne Tees TV.

-My first week on the job I was asked if I wanted to see a programme being broadcast, so I ended up in the Control Room watching ’Northern Life’.
+My first week on the job I was asked if I wanted to see a programme being broadcast, so I ended up in the Control Room watching Northern Life’.
 It was the most exciting thing I had seen.

 The next day I bored my work colleagues, telling them that is what I wanted to do.
-I explained some of the jobs seemed quite technical, but there is a lady in the control room who seemed to shout and count backwards and I thought I could do that.
+I explained some of the jobs seemed quite technical, but there is a lady in the control room who seemed to shout and count backwards, and I thought I could do that.
 The job was Production Assistant (PA).

-I loved being a PA and worked on lots of different programmes, including doing continuity on several drama’s.
+I loved being a PA and worked on lots of different programmes, including doing continuity on several dramas.
 I also worked with a lot of freelance directors, one of which was Geoff Wonfor who was the husband of Andrea Wonfor the Executive Producer on the Tube.